 However, there is still an ongoing requirement to ensure that IPHRP keeps abreast of any developments in the private rental market and that the statistics keep pace with the rapidly developing big data agenda.
-Section 7 of the release Comparing measures of private rental growth in the UK: Quarter 1 (Jan to Mar) 2017 provides further details on some of the aspects of the work programme that provide the ongoing assurance and development of rental price statistics.
+Section 7 of Comparing measures of private rental growth in the UK: January to March 2017 provides further details on some of the aspects of the work programme that provide the ongoing assurance and development of rental price statistics.